Insights

 Roth Conversions Explained

-Basics, Financial Planning, Tax Planning
+Financial Planning, Tax Planning, The Fundamentals

 The primary motivation behind a Roth conversion is simple: an investor chooses to pay taxes on money today, so they don’t have to pay taxes on that money in the future.